Professors Bloom, Cheyne, McDermott; Associate Professors Keohane, Thurman

 PHYSICS 107.
 (3)

 ENERGY AND THE ENVIRONMENT.
 An introductory course focusing on the basic physical principles behind production, consumption, conservation and pollution due to the use of energy.
 Topics include fossil fuels, renewable energy sources, conservation techniques, transportation, and climate change.
 Prerequisite: none.
-Offered fall semester of odd numbered years.
+Offered: every other fall semester of odd-numbered years.

 PHYSICS 108.
 (3)